zozzlethena/docs/pages/oTokens.md

-# Exploring Options with oFVM
+# Exploring Options with FVM
 oFVM is a new options token that helps to reduce sell pressure on the native FVM token.
 It is earned by liquidity providers (LPs) who provide liquidity to the FVM-FTM pool. oFVM can be redeemed for FVM at a discount, or it can be locked up for a period of time as veFVM. veFVM is a governance token that allows holders to vote on the distribution of emissions, as well as receive weekly bribes and fees.

 There are three main options for LPs who earn oFVM: